 By Darcie Arahill, Contributing Writer

-The wind will be blowing this month, so it’s time for you to dig through your stowed away fishing gear and pull out the trident, kite rod, and fishing kites!
+The wind will be blowing this month, so it’s time for you to dig through your stowed away fishing gear and pull out the trident, kite rod and fishing kites!
 Dolphin, kingfish, and wahoo can all be landed on the kite this time of the year.
 Plus, kite fishing brings an element of surprise and you never know which species is going to eat your kite bait next.
-Keep in mind, mullet is an excellent bait to use while kite fishing.
-Also, an abundant number of wahoo will still be here throughout the month and you still have a good opportunity to catch one whether you are high-speeding, kite fishing, slow trolling or regular trolling.
-Good luck and get out there while the mullet run is in full swing- it’s a BLAST!
+Keep in mind, mullet is an excellent bait to use while kite fishing!
+Also, an abundant number of wahoo will still be here throughout the month and you still have a good opportunity to catch one whether you are high-speeding, kite fishing, slow trolling, or regular trolling.
+Good luck out there and get out there when the mullet run is in full swing- it’s a BLAST!

 Ask me questions about fishing & see my recent FISHING VIDEOS on YouTube! https://www.youtube.com/darcizzleoffshore